xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Protocol Fee Manager
+## ◽️ Mint Fee Manager

-To execute the burn function on Xenify, users must have a sufficient balance of native chain tokens in their wallet to cover the Protocol Fee and Burn Fee.
-The protocol fee that a user is required to provide will depend on the market value of the tokens being burned.
-100% of the native chain tokens that a user provides for the protocol fee will be sent to the Protocol Fee Manager, which ensures the sustainability and growth of the Xenify ecosystem by utilising them to create liquidity.
+To execute the burn function on Xenify, users must have a sufficient balance of native chain tokens in their wallet to cover the Mint Fee and Burn Fee.
+The mint fee that a user is required to provide will depend on the market value of the tokens being burned.
+100% of the native chain tokens that a user provides for the mint fee will be sent to the Mint Fee Manager, which ensures the sustainability and growth of the Xenify ecosystem by utilising them to create liquidity.

-To kickstart this process, the Protocol Fee Manager receives an allocation of 100,000 preminted XNF tokens when XNF is deployed.
-These tokens serve the purpose of creating XNF liquidity through the protocol fee.
-The 100,000 XNF tokens are split evenly, with 50,000 tokens allocated for the vXEN Protocol Fee and 50,000 tokens for the vUSDy Protocol Fee.
+To kickstart this process, the Mint Fee Manager receives an allocation of 100,000 preminted XNF tokens when XNF is deployed.
+These tokens serve the purpose of creating XNF liquidity through the mint fee.
+The 100,000 XNF tokens are split evenly, with 50,000 tokens allocated for the vXEN Mint Fee and 50,000 tokens for the vUSDy Mint Fee.
 The team does not have access to these preminted tokens, and can only execute the burning of these tokens if necessary.

-Here’s how it works: When a user executes the burn function and sends a protocol fee, the Protocol Fee Manager will pair 50% of the native tokens acquired from the protocol fee with the preminted XNF tokens, to add as XNF liquidity at full range, with all LP tokens being sent to the dead address.
-The remaining 50% will be utilised to either create XEN liquidity or USDy liquidity, depending on whether the user has sent a protocol fee to acquire vXEN or vUSDy, respectively.
+Here’s how it works: When a user executes the burn function and sends a mint fee, the Mint Fee Manager will pair 50% of the native tokens acquired from the mint fee with the preminted XNF tokens, to add as XNF liquidity at full range, with all LP tokens being sent to the dead address.
+The remaining 50% will be utilised to either create XEN liquidity or USDy liquidity, depending on whether the user has sent a mint fee to acquire vXEN or vUSDy, respectively.
 This process will continue until the preminted XNF allocation is depleted.
 After that, the manager initiates its default process, which involves using 25% of the native tokens to purchase XNF, and pair the acquired XNF with 25% of the native tokens, to add as liquidity at full range, with all LP tokens being sent to the dead address.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-### ◽️ vXEN Protocol Fee
+## ◽️ vXEN Mint Fee

-The vXEN protocol fee is applicable only when you burn a XEN token variant to obtain vXEN.
-The protocol fee is determined by the current market value of the tokens you burn.
+The vXEN mint fee is applicable only when you burn a XEN token variant to obtain vXEN.
+The mint fee is determined by the current market value of the tokens you burn.

 For example, let's say you have 10,000 bXEN and you want to convert it to vXEN.
 If bXEN is currently valued at $0.01 and you hold 10,000 bXEN, your bXEN is worth $100.
-Therefore, you would need to provide $100 in BNB for the protocol fee.
+Therefore, you would need to provide $100 in BNB for the mint fee.
 Additionally, you would need to pay a burn fee, which let's assume is $20 in BNB as determined by the protocol.
 Once you initiate the burn process, you will receive $200 worth of vXEN in return, based on your $100 worth of bXEN and $100 worth of BNB.
 Your vXEN will then be burned to participate in Xenify's daily distribution of XNF tokens, and there won't be any burn fee for this step.
 The $100 worth of bXEN and $200 worth of vXEN you sent during the burn process will be permanently removed from circulation.
-The $100 BNB contribution for the protocol fee will go to the vXEN Protocol Fee Manager, and the $20 BNB burn fee will be distributed among veXNF holders as native chain rewards at the end of the cycle.
+The $100 BNB contribution for the mint fee will go to the vXEN Mint Fee Manager, and the $20 BNB burn fee will be distributed among veXNF holders as native chain rewards at the end of the cycle.

-**The native tokens generated from the vXEN protocol fee will be allocated as follows:**
+**The native tokens generated from the vXEN mint fee will be allocated as follows:**

   1. **50% will be used to create XNF liquidity:** The protocol uses 50% of the native tokens to create XNF liquidity for the chain.
 If the 50,000 Preminted XNF is available, the full amount of the native tokens will be paired with preminted XNF for liquidity pairing, with the LP tokens being sent to a dead address.
 However, if the preminted XNF allocation has been depleted, the protocol will use half of the 50% native tokens to purchase XNF tokens and the remaining 25% of the native tokens for liquidity pairing, with the LP tokens being sent to a dead address.